 Unemployment isn’t available to all unemployed adults.
 If you were fired for clear misconduct, like harassing a customer, stealing, or failing a drug test, you won’t be eligible to receive unemployment compensation in most states.

-However, if you were terminated for other reasons, such as company cutbacks or an inability to perform your job efficiently, you could be eligible for unemployment.
+However, if you were terminated for other reasons, such as company cutbacks, you could be eligible for unemployment.
 Make sure you meet the other qualifications: